 There are a number of public interest conditional exemptions set out in sections 47B to 47J of the FOI Act.
-The public interest conditional exemptions are as follows:
+These too are best read in conjunction with the relevant OAIC guidance:

 - documents the disclosure of which might adversely affect relations between the Commonwealth and a State (section 47B)

-- documents the disclosure of which would disclose matter relating to the deliberative processes of an agency, a Minister or the Government of the Commonwealth (section 47C)
+- documents the disclosure of which would disclose matters relating to the deliberative processes of an agency, a Minister or the Government of the Commonwealth (section 47C)